 The Evolution of Authority Publishing

-Custom Self-Publishing and Book Marketing Consulting Services for Nonfiction Authors
+Custom Self-Publishing Services for Nonfiction Authors

 Our entire team is based in the U.S. and we don’t have a call center.
 Instead, we have a dedicated team of publishing professionals who care about producing high-quality books and delivering top notch services to our valued clients.
 We work with individual authors, small businesses and corporations and welcome the opportunity to discuss your publishing project.